Image credit: University of the Sunshine Coast

 If you live in one of our koala safe neighbourhoods, or regularly travel through the area, you can:

-- Make sure that your back garden is ‘koala safe’, with an escape ramp in the pool and or a post against the fence so koalas have a safe route from the pool or garden.
+- Make sure that your back garden is ‘koala safe’ with a poolside wildlife escpe ramp in the pool and or a post against the fence so koalas have a safe route from the pool or garden.
 Having an escape ramp in your pool may also save your family pet from drowning.

-- Ensure your dog is both trained and secured at night time for koala safety, particular between the months of June and December when koalas disperse and breed.
+- Ensure your dog is both trained and secured inside at night, for koala safety.
+This is particularly important between the months of June and December when koalas disperse and breed.
 For more information check out Leave It for dog training tips.

 - Tell your family and neighbours when you spot a koala in your street or suburb, to help spread awareness in your community.
 You can also join Redlands Coast Koala Watch so you can submit your sighting and help our research team.

-- Contact the Redlands 24hr Wildlife Rescue Service on 07 3833 4031 if you think a koala may be ill or injured.
+- Contact the Redlands 24-hour Wildlife Rescue Service on 07 3833 4031 if you think a koala may be sick or injured.
+To help idenifitied signs of a sick or injured koala download our handy fact sheet.

 What is Council doing?

-Many areas within Council have helped with the koala safe neighbourhoods:
+Many areas within Council are helping our koala safe neighbourhoods:

-- Our environmental partnerships team have been working to consolidate koala conservation agreement programs within the designated Ormiston koala safe neighbourhood catchment (over 3000 households).
+- Our environmental partnerships team work with koala conservation agreement properties within koala safe neighbourhood catchments.

-- Our bushcare team have held a community koala friendly tree planting that attracted around 160 people.
+- Our bushcare team hold community koala friendly tree plantings each year.

-- Our wildlife team provided support to the program with local knowledge of koalas and their movement patterns, the availability of Redlands 24hr Wildlife Rescue volunteers and transport for sick koalas to wildlife hospitals.
+- Our wildlife team provides local knowledge of koalas and their movement patterns, the availability of Redlands 24-hour Wildlife Rescue volunteers and transport for sick koalas to wildlife hospitals.

-- Our parks & conservation team have been focussing on habitat rehabilitation projects within the Ormiston koala safe neighbourhood catchment.
+- Our parks and conservation team have been focussing on habitat rehabilitation projects within koala safe neighbourhood catchments.

-- Our roads, drainage & marine unit have assisted in a smart sign trial designed to get drivers to be more vigilant & slow down on roads within Ormiston to help reduce koala road kill.
+- Our roads, drainage and marine unit assisted the smart sign trials designed to get drivers to be more vigilant and slow down on roads within koala safe neighbourhood catchment, This has proven to help reduce koala road kill.

-- Our koala conservation team have worked in partnership with research teams, including koala detection dogs, to survey & monitor the koala population, community engagement and driver vigilance.
+- Our koala conservation team have worked in partnership with research teams, including the Detection Dogs for Conservation, to survey and monitor the koala population and Griffith University in community engagement and driver vigilance.

 How can I get updates on the ambassador koalas?

-You can follow the adventures of our tagged neighbourhood koalas on the Indigiscapes Facebook page.
+You can follow the adventures of our tagged ambassador koalas on the Indigiscapes Facebook page.
 Just search "koala" on the page and scroll through our koala posts.

 You can check out our online map above for updates on koala ambassador movements in each neighbourhood.